rubenerd/rubenerd.com/content/post/2016/best-interview-of-all-time.markdown

 ---
 title: "The best interview of all time"
 date: "2016-12-19T17:26:00+10:00"
-summary: "Robbie Williams and Craig Ferguson in 2011.
+abstract: "Robbie Williams and Craig Ferguson in 2011.
 Fucking AMAZING!"
 category: media
 tag:
 - comedy